ThomasBolivar/JStutor/README.md

 # JStutor
 This repository is for personal usage mainly for educational purposes.
 *There is gonna be some additional information for better understanding of javascript.*
+I'll provide links to useful resources in this README.md
 <details>
 <summary>Data Types</summary>
 <br>